 Sure enough when I asked Sara if she gets “coat hanger pain” she said “Is that what it’s called??” and immediately knew what I was talking about!
 Again – mind blown!!

 Like I said earlier, Skyping with Dr. Nemechek is not NEEDED to heal your child!
-On the Facebook group when people ask if they should Skype with Dr Nemechek before starting I tell them:
+When people ask me if they need to Skype with Dr Nemechek before starting I tell them:

 1) Save your money, buy the book and just get started!
 It has everything you need to understand the science behind the protocol, what doses and products, and how to proceed step by step.
 It also tells you what to look for in terms of relapse.